shanselman/firsttimersonly/index.md

 * We think that Open Source projects [should value civility and kindness and be patient with new deveopers](http://www.hanselman.com/blog/BringKindnessBackToOpenSource.aspx) and we encourage you to explore projects that have a published [Code of Conduct](http://contributor-covenant.org/) and we hope you do too!

 ### Are you an OSS Project Owner?
 If you are an OSS (Open Source Software) Project owner, then consider marking a few open issues with the label [first-timers-only](https://github.com/search?q=label%3Afirst-timers-only).
-The `first-timers-only` label excpliciltly announces:
+The `first-timers-only` label explicitly announces:
 > "I'm willing to hold your hand so you can make your first PR.
 This issue is is rather a bit easier than normal."

 Most importantly, anyone who's already contributed to open source isn't allowed to touch this one!